 This means that the version release is compatible with your Mac!

-Go ahead and download the Mac dmg file and install Tableau on your Mac.
+Go ahead and download the Mac dmg file.
+Use the downloaded file to install Tableau on your Mac.

 You can do the same for any other Tableau products, not just for Tableau Desktop.